thaong91/tn-appdev-spr22/_posts/2022-03-29-three-things-i-learned-from-the-ruby-koans.md

   > new_array
   > [11, 12, 13]
   ```
--  `select` and `finad_all` are two Array methods to select all elements from an Array that meet certain criterias whereas `find` only returns the first element that does.
+-  `select` and `find_all` are two Array methods to select all elements from an Array that meet certain criterias whereas `find` only returns the first element that does.
 -  `inject` is probably the most fascinating enumerator method that I'm learning through Ruby Koans.
 I'm probably not going to be able to eloquently explain how this method works, but someone else did that [here](https://stackoverflow.com/questions/710501/need-a-simple-explanation-of-the-inject-method).

 ### Others: